 250ml double cream

-Grease and line a 20cm cake tin – Nigella recommends a springform tin, but I don’t have one.
+Grease and line a 20cm cake tin.
+Nigella does recommend a springform tin, but I don’t have one.
 If you do and choose to use it, you will only need to grease and line the bottom rather than the whole tin.
-(You could use 2 sandwich tins instead and divide the mixture.
-Should you use 2 tins you would need to reduce the baking time to approx 20-25 minutes.)
+You could use two sandwich tins instead and divide the mixture.
+Should you use two tins you would need to reduce the baking time to approx 20-25 minutes.

 Pop the sugar, butter, condensed milk, chocolate, and water in a pan and heat until everything has melted.
 Give it a good stir to blend everything together.